Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Optimal Trading Strategy

 \subsection{Estimating local impact coefficients}

+The zone-specific impact coefficients $k_z$ capture the marginal response of the loss and congestion components of the locational marginal price (LMP) to incremental changes in zonal demand.
+Congestion and losses reflect the marginal cost of delivering electricity across a constrained network, so the coefficients $k_z$ can be interpreted as local approximations of these marginal costs.
+They therefore provide a reduced-form measure of how localized demand shocks propagate through the transmission network and affect price formation, with implications beyond virtual trading.

-To calibrate the zone-specific impact coefficients $k_z$, we estimate how forecast load affects zonal day-ahead prices in the NYISO market through the loss and congestion components of the locational marginal price (LMP).
-As a reference, we first focus on the Long Island (LONGIL) zone, which is both a large demand center and an import-constrained load pocket in NYISO.
+To estimate these coefficients, we regress the DA loss-minus-congestion component on the corresponding zonal forecast load separately for each zone, season, and Peak/Off-Peak bucket.
+As a reference, we then focus on the Long Island (LONGIL) zone, which is both a large demand center and an import-constrained load pocket in NYISO.
 Its loss and congestion components reflect flows across multiple upstream interfaces and exhibit substantial non-local transmission stress, making Long Island a natural baseline for calibrating marginal price impact.

-We regress the DA loss-minus-congestion component on the corresponding zonal forecast load separately for each zone, season, and Peak/Off-Peak bucket.
-The estimated slopes, reported in Table \ref{tab:impact-loss-minus-cong-new}, measure the average price impact (in \$/MWh) of a $+1000$~MWh increase in forecast load within that zone.
+The estimated slopes for NYISO, reported in Table \ref{tab:impact-loss-minus-cong-new}, measure the average price impact (in \$/MWh) of a $+1000$~MWh increase in forecast load within that zone.
 In Long Island, the estimated impact ranges from $4.95$ to $7.82$ in Shoulder, from $5.06$ to $17.73$ in Summer, and from $43.30$ to $43.63$ in Winter, depending on the Peak/Off-Peak bucket.
 Table~\ref{tab:avg-load-2015-2021} reports the corresponding average forecast load by zone and season over 2015--2021.
 Zones with higher typical loads (e.g., NYC and Long Island) tend to exhibit smaller marginal price impacts per~MW, whereas smaller or more transmission-constrained zones (e.g., Millwood and Dunwoodie) show substantially higher sensitivities.
-These patterns are consistent with localized load shocks being diluted in large demand centers and amplified in smaller or constrained zones.
+These patterns reflect the dilution of localized load shocks in large demand centers and their amplification in smaller or more constrained zones.

-Guided by the regression evidence—most notably the relatively small marginal impacts in large zones such as Long Island and NYC \cite{NYISO_LCR_2024_2025,NYISO_Congestion_Component_2025}, and the much larger impacts in smaller or more constrained zones—we model the local linear impact coefficients $k_z$ as inversely proportional to average zonal load.
-Using historical mean actual loads $L_z$ over 2015--2021, we calibrate
+Comparing the regression estimates in Table~\ref{tab:impact-loss-minus-cong-new} with the average forecast loads reported in Table~\ref{tab:avg-load-2015-2021}, we observe that zones with higher average loads tend to exhibit smaller marginal price impacts.
+This pattern is consistent with the findings of \cite{NYISO_LCR_2024_2025, NYISO_Congestion_Component_2025}, and suggests modeling the local impact coefficients $k_z$ as inversely proportional to average zonal load: